For Which Positive Integers K Is The Following Series Convergent

 ∫₁^∞ (x^k)/(x² + 1) dx

 This integral is challenging to solve analytically for arbitrary k.
-However, we can analyze its behavior for large x.
+On the flip side, we can analyze its behavior for large x.
 The integrand behaves approximately like x^(k-2).
 The integral of x^(k-2) diverges if k-2 ≥ -1 (k ≥ 1), which is true for all positive integers k.
 This indicates that the integral, and hence the series, diverges for all positive integers k.

 Conclusion

 Through both the Limit Comparison Test and a consideration of the Integral Test, we've conclusively shown that the series Σ (n^k)/(n² + 1) diverges for all positive integers k.
-The dominant term n^k in the numerator, even when compared to the n² in the denominator, ultimately leads to the series' divergence.
+Think about it: the dominant term n^k in the numerator, even when compared to the n² in the denominator, ultimately leads to the series' divergence.
 The key insight lies in understanding how the exponent k influences the behavior of the series terms for large n, leading to a divergent p-series comparison.

 Frequently Asked Questions (FAQ)